 Throughout his tenure at Howard University, Cassell designed projects that helped shape the physical growth of Howard University.
 In 1930, he produced the master plan for the expansion of the campus.
 He then set about purchasing the land around the university in order to execute his plan.
 Cassell helped to design and construct the medical school, dining hall, gymnasium, stadium, chemistry building, power plant, and underground power distribution system, the Founders Library, the Frederick Douglass Memorial Hall, and three women’s dormitory buildings.
 During this period, Cassell also designed buildings at Virginia Union University in Richmond and Morgan State College in Baltimore.
 Cassell also laid a strong foundation for a strong and successful architecture program at Howard University.
 In 1934, he presided over the creation of the College of Engineering and Architecture at the university.

 Albert Cassell left Howard University in 1938 and pursued the development of an unsuccessful planned community for African Americans on the shore of the Chesapeake Bay.
 Committed to creating attractive and well designed public housing, he led the development of the Mayfair Mansions Project and the James Creek Alley Housing Development in Washington, D.C.
 He also designed civic buildings for the state of Maryland and the District of Columbia and participated in other projects at Washington National (now Reagan) Airport and the Pentagon.
-Albert Cassell died in Washington on November 30, 1969.
+Albert Cassell, a member of Alpha Phi Alpha Fraternity, died in Washington on November 30, 1969.